amix/vimrc/sources_non_forked/syntastic/README.markdown

 Syntastic itself has rather relaxed requirements: it doesn't have any external dependencies, and it needs a version of [Vim][vim] compiled with a few common
 features: `autocmd`, `eval`, `file_in_path`, `modify_fname`, `quickfix`,
-`reltime`, and `user_commands`.
+`reltime`, `statusline`, and `user_commands`.
 Not all possible combinations of features that include the ones above make equal sense on all operating systems, but Vim version 7 or later with the "normal", "big", or "huge" feature sets should be fine.

 Syntastic should work with any modern plugin managers for Vim, such as [NeoBundle][neobundle], [Pathogen][pathogen], [Vim-Addon-Manager][vam],